naterarmstrong/luck-be-a-statlord/scripts/README.md

 ## Getting the game files

-I won't provide instructions on how exactly to decompile the game, but it is reasonably standard to do so for godot.
+I won't provide instructions on how to decompile the game to avoid upsetting anyone, but it is reasonably standard to do so for godot.

 The `Luck be a Landlord.pck` file, once decompiled, has the following file structure that is relevant to us.